CodeBrained/school/CEN3024C/module-10/README.md

 ## Objectives

 * Add database support to your word occurrences application.
-* Add a schema called “word occurrences”.
-Add a table called “word”.
+* Add a schema called 'word occurrences'.
+Add a table called 'word'.
 Then, as you parse the document, add new words that are not already in the database.
 * EX. insert into wordOccurrences.word (word) values ('the');
 * EX. insert into wordOccurrences..word (word) values ('test');
 * EX. insert into wordOccurrences..word (word) values ('this');